kryzii/WRITEUPS/2025/HTB/EASY/GRANNY/README.md

 c:\windows\system32\inetsrv>
 ```
-## Discovery with network service
+### Discovery

-During discovery we were able to find multiple users but there's unique users such as Administrator and Lakis.
-Both are
+During discovery we were able to find multiple users but there's unique users such as **Administrator** and **Lakis**. (out of topic, we can use `net user` and `whoami /priv` to get the information instead of how i did, which by bring **winPEAS**, Excuse my stupidity.
 <img width="687" height="345" alt="image" src="https://github.com/user-attachments/assets/43515d7c-64e5-410e-9ee1-0e5a4628f06e" />

+However we cant access both users folders and files.

 ## Shell as system